sampointer/fluent-plugin-cloudwatch-ingest/README.md

 The `expression` is applied before JSON parsing is attempted.
 One may therefore extract a JSON fragment from within the event body if it is decorated with additional free-form text.

+### High volume Log Groups
+If you're having ingestion problems from high volume log groups you're advised to enable telemetry in both the main plugin and the parser, and to also set both `inject_cloudwatch_ingestion_time` and `inject_plugin_ingestion_time` to `true`.

+This will enable your telemetry system to plot the state of your rate limiting, the effect of the ingestion delay _inside_ Cloudwatch Logs (`timestamp` vs `ingestion_time`) and take appropriate tuning action.

 ### Telemetry
 With `telemetry` set to `true` and a valid `statsd_endpoint` the plugin will emit telemetry in statsd format to 8125:UDP.
 It is up to you to configure your statsd-speaking daemon to add any prefix or tagging that you might want.